Daisy Wood-Davis: Personal life

 Wood-Davis announced her engagement to her Hollyoaks co-star Luke Jerdy in August 2019.
-In May 2021, Wood-Davis and Jerdy announced that they were expecting their first child together, and their son was born on 28 September 2021.
+In May 2021, Wood-Davis and Jerdy announced that they were expecting their first child together, and their first son was born on 28 September 2021.
 On 18 June 2022, Jerdy and Wood-Davis married.
+In June 2024, the couple announced that they were expecting their second child together, and their second son was born on 8 December 2024.